mindsphere/mindconnect-nodejs/CONTRIBUTING.md

 Creates the binary files with the CLI for Windows, Linux and MacOS.

-## Contributing to MindSphere TypeScript SDK
+## Contributing to Insights Hub TypeScript SDK

 If you want to contribute with a new Client Implementation to typescript SDK here are some guidelines